 I was addicted to drugs.
-I thought there was no way out of that darkness—until someone reminded me to lean on my faith.
+I thought there was no way out of that darkness.

 The old man asked, "Are you feeling better now, Johnny?"
 I'd been lying there a long time, staring at the ceiling and fighting off the sickness.
 Now I looked at the old man.
 He looked like he was behind bars.
 But I knew that I was the one behind the bars, only I didn't know where the jail was or how I got there.

 The old man said, "Let me know when you're ready."

 I forced myself to sit up.
 "I'm ready now."

 Ready for what?
 I wasn't sure why I'd been arrested.
 I figured it had something to do with the pills.
 Once before the pills had put me behind bars, but that time I was lucky.

 That was in 1965.
 I had gone into Mexico to get a supply of the pills I felt I needed to stay alive.
 As I was re-entering at El Paso, the customs inspector found the pills.
 That time I spent a day in jail.
 Because it was my first arrest, the judge let me off with a year's suspended sentence.
 There was a newspaper reporter in the courtroom; his story went out on the wires, and that's how people found out I was an addict.

 A lot of people already knew.
 By then, I had been on pills five years.
 I took pep pills to turn me on enough to do a show.
 Then I took depressants to calm down enough to get some sleep.
 That, at least, was what my friends said.
 They said I was working too hard and traveling too much and trying to squeeze too much out of every day.
 They said maybe I should take some time off.